stevejburge/logtivity/readme.md

 = #1.
 Create beautiful charts from your activity log =

-This image on the top of this page shows what's possible with Logtivity.
+The image on the top of this page shows what's possible with Logtivity.
 First, I searched my site’s data for file downloads and then clicked the “Convert to Report” button.
 Logtivity did the rest.
 With a couple of mouse clicks, I’ve created a chart showing all the daily file downloads.

 Logtivity customers can build a whole dashboard full of charts, so you can quickly see the number of logins, downloads, payments and anything else that's important to you.